 The objective is to complete all coding and testing activities by the end of the delivery pipeline so the software can be shipped.
 The most efficient way of ensuring the quality of every change is to perform static testing of requirements, regression testing as soon as a change is made, and manual testing of the specific change to ensure that it is fit for purpose.

-Essential steps to adopting Continuous Testing – “Clearly Identify Test Early, Test Often from the start”
+Essential steps to adopt Continuous Testing – “Clearly Identify Test Early, Test Often from the start”

 There are many different tools and techniques to support test early, test often.
-Behaviour driven development (BDD) and Test Driven Development (TDD) and tools such as gherkin and cucumber.
-These tools allow everyone to have a clear view of the status of the deliverables – business stakeholders, product managers, developers and testers alike – to ensure that:-
+Techniques include behaviour driven development (BDD) and Test Driven Development (TDD), while tools such as gherkin and cucumber allow everyone to have a clear view of the status of the deliverables.
+Business stakeholders, product managers, developers and testers alike are all aligned, ensuring that:

 - requirements are clearly documented and communicated